-In one huge lunge Cindy wrapped her arms around Steve and kissed his face then danced around on the spot.
+In one huge lunge Cindy wrapped her arms around him and kissed his face, then danced around on the spot.
 She stopped suddenly and grabbed Steve’s shirt and tugged hard.

 Taking the tiny wrists in his hands, Steve began to whisper.
 ‘I wish you could talk, Cindy girl.
 This is no sign I’ve ever taught you.
 What is it?’

 ‘Oh, I get it.
 You don’t want me to leave.’

 The reply was the slowest of nods with a bottom lip that would trip up a python.

 ‘Cindy girl, you have been the best chimpanzee I have ever had the pleasure to work with.’

 He gently lifted his little friend’s chin with two fingers.
 He looked into her misty eyes.
 ‘But, it’s time to be just that—a chimpanzee.
 You’re the best.
 You deserve the best.
 No more bananas for a trick.
 No more peeled grapes for signing a new word.
 You’re free.’
 He paused.
 ‘Well, as free as the government will let you.’
 He smiled and kissed his girl.

 With that, Cindy strode in her cute swaying way to the table.
 She grabbed a banana and took it back to Steve, planted a kiss on his cheek and headed back to her family.

 Oliver and Tracy looked up at Cindy shaking their heads and puckered their lips.
 They squealed in unison.

 Cindy blew raspberries at her siblings and kissed a mango.